UoW-CPC/rabbda-university-portal/README.md

  * Hive: analyse the data with the SQL-like Hive query language.
  * Pig: analyse the data with the scripting language Pig Latin.

-Introduced technologies: RDBMS, Apache Hadoop HDFS, Apache Hive, Apache Pig, Apache Sqoop.
+Introduced technologies: RDBMS, Apache Hadoop HDFS, Apache Hive, Apache Pig.

+__Important:__ From a project's management point of view at this phase we assume that we are in the project analysis phases.
+At this phase the architecture helps us to understand what needs to be done and communicate our aims and objectives.
+While we run through several iterations the architecture can change to extend our work or to iclude new requirements.

 ### Getting Started Guide